seanpatton1/hangman/README.md

 ## Deployment

-There were many steps to deploying this project to Heroku:
+Deploying this project to Heroku involved several steps:

-1. If I had installed any packages in Gitpod, I would need to add them to a list of requirements.
+1. If I installed any packages in Gitpod, I would need to add them to a requirements list.

-    - To do this, I would type pip3 freeze > requirements.txt and hit enter.
-This updates the requirements.txt file.
+    - To accomplish this, I'd type pip3 freeze > requirements.txt and press enter.
+This action updates the requirements.txt file.
     - Then, I would commit and push this to GitHub.
-    - Heroku uses this list to install the dependencies into the application before running the project.
+    - Heroku utilizes this list to install the dependencies into the application prior to running the project.
     - However, I didn't require any packages.
-    - I went to my Heroku dashboard and clicked on 'create a new app'.
+    - I navigated to my Heroku dashboard and selected 'create a new app'.

-2. I chose a name for my app; each app must have a unique name.
-Since 'hangman' was already taken, I went with 'hangman-terminal-game'.
+2. I selected a name for my app; each app must have a unique name.
+Since 'hangman' was already taken, I opted for 'hangman-terminal-game'.

-3. I selected my region and clicked 'create app'.
+3. I chose my region and clicked 'create app'.

-4. I then navigated to the 'settings' tab at the top of the page.
+4. Next, I accessed the 'settings' tab located at the top of the page.

-6. Some apps include sensitive data in the Gitpod workspace that isn't in the GitHub repository because it has been deliberately protected in the .gitignore file.
-I had no data to protect but the below steps would be followed.
+6. Some apps contain sensitive data within the Gitpod workspace, which isn't present in the GitHub repository due to being intentionally protected in the .gitignore file.
+Although I had no data to protect, the following steps would typically be followed.

     - To do this, I would click 'reveal config vars'.
     - Fill in the key, for example: CREDS.
     - Then, I would copy and paste the contents of the 'CREDS' file into the value field and click 'add'.

-7. I added the necessary buildpacks by clicking on the buildpack button.
+7. I included the required buildpacks by selecting the buildpack button.

     - I selected 'python' and pressed 'save changes'.
     - Then, I repeated the process, selecting 'nodejs' this time.